llvm/circt/docs/RationaleHWArith.md

 ## Introduction

 The `hwarith` dialect provides a collection of operations that define typical integer arithmetic operations which are bitwidth aware.
 This bitwidth awareness is expressed through return type inference rules that, based on the types of an operation and its input operands, infers the type of the result operand.
+Importantly, for the initial implementation of this dialect, we do not allow types with uninferred width in the IR.
+A user is expected to iteratively build operations, expect operation return types, and use this to further construct IR.

 In general, the bit width inference rules are designed to model SystemVerilog semantics.
 However, unlike SystemVerilog, the aim of this dialect is to provide a strongly-typed hardware arithmetic library with the width inference rules for every operator explained in a clear and understandable way to avoid ambiguity.